 The Board reviews the independence of each director annually prior to nominating individuals for the next annual meeting.
 In determining the independence of our directors, the Board considered Section 303A of the NYSE rules, applicable SEC rules as well as all relevant facts and circumstances, including, among other things, the types and amounts of commercial dealings between the Company and companies and organizations with which the directors are affiliated.
-Based on the foregoing criteria, the Board has affirmatively determined that Ms. Dalgetty and Messrs.
-Clarke, George, Fix, McGinty, and Nesser are independent, and Messrs.
-Press and Sorrentino were independent during the time that they served on the Board.
-Mr. Thames, the Company's President and Chief Executive Officer, is not an independent director by virtue of his employment with the Company.
+Based on the foregoing criteria, the Board has affirmatively determined that Ms. Dalgetty, Dr. Strzelecki, and Messrs.
+Clarke, George, Fix, McGinty, and Nesser are independent.
+Mr. Thames, the Company's President and CEO, is not an independent director by virtue of his employment with the Company.

 There were no transactions, relationships or arrangements with respect to any independent director that required review by our Board for purposes of determining director independence.
 The Board found that none of the independent directors had a material or other disqualifying relationship with the Company.
-The Board's four standing committees, Audit, Human Capital Management & Compensation ("HCMC"), Finance, and N&CG, were comprised solely of independent directors during Fiscal 2021, as discussed in further detail below.
+The Board's four standing committees, Audit, Human Capital Management & Compensation ("HCMC"), Finance, and N&CG, were comprised solely of independent directors during Fiscal 2023, as discussed in further detail below.